vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 A few months ago, I started learning about Amazon Web Services (AWS) because I had the necessity to expand my knowledge of cloud services offers.
 In addition to this, I follow Amazon´s technical blog and I read about the support for PowerShell Core 6 (I worked a lot with serverless, using Azure Functions) so that, serverless has a place in my heart nowadays.
 Well, with the above, I´ll share how to work with AWS, in particular with the serverless solution called Lambda with PowerShell Core.

-How will you explain that in detail?
-Sharing with you an excellent example: A way to send automated blog post on Twitter without "human" interaction.
+How will I explain that in detail?
+By sharing with you an excellent example: A way to send automated blog post on Twitter without "human" interaction.

 ## Setting up a development environment

 Before we get started developing PowerShell Core based Lambda functions, let’s set up our dev environment.

-First, I recommend you to use [Visual Studio Code](https://code.visualstudio.com/download), because the *ISE* (Integrated Scripting Environment) is not supported with PowerShell Core.
-But, you need to configure a little things before start coding...
+First, I recommend you to use [Visual Studio Code](https://code.visualstudio.com/download), because the *ISE* (Integrated Scripting Environment) doesn't support PowerShell Core.
+But, you need to configure a few things before start coding...

 ### Installing PowerShell Extension

 Launch the Visual Studio Code app by typing `code` in your PowerShell session and pressing Ctrl+P to launch *Quick Open*.
 In Quick Open, type `ext install powershell` and hit *Enter*.
-The Extensions view opens on the Side Bar, select the PowerShell extension from Microsoft.
-So then, click the Install button on the PowerShell, after the install, you´ll see the Install button to Reload.
+The Extensions view opens on the side bar, select the PowerShell extension from Microsoft.
+So then, click the Install button on PowerShell, after the setup, you´ll see the Install button to Reload.
 Click that.

-After Visual Studio Code has reload, you are ready for editing PowerShell files :)
+After Visual Studio Code has reloaded, you are ready for editing PowerShell files :)

 ### Using PowerShell Core version

 Because the objective is to use PowerShell Core, we need to add a new variable to your profile settings file.

-Open VSCode and click en File, after that click on Preferences and the last step is to select Settings.
+Open VSCode and click *File*, after that click on *Preferences* and the last step is to select *Settings*.

-Find in the right corner up, a button with two curly brackets ({ and }).
-Two editor panes appear.
+Find up in the right corner, a button with two curly brackets ({ and }).
+Two editor panes will appear.
 In the right-most pane (user settings), insert the setting bellow:

 {% highlight posh%}
   "powershell.powerShellExePath": "c:/Program Files/PowerShell/6/pwsh.exe"